redBorder/logstash-filter-ermuacalendar/README.md

 ### 1. Plugin Developement and Testing

 #### Code
-- To get started, you'll need JRuby with the Bundler gem installed:
+- To get started, you'll need JRuby (you need java) with the Bundler gem installed:
 ```sh
 rvm install jruby-9.2.6.0
 ```